RTAkland/KEmbeddableResources/README.md

     sourceSets {
         commonMain {
             dependencies {
-                // These two dependencies are only needed when you need to save the file to the file system implementation("org.jetbrains.kotlinx:kotlinx-io-core:0.7.0")
+                // These two dependencies are only needed when you need to save the file to the filesystem implementation("org.jetbrains.kotlinx:kotlinx-io-core:0.7.0")
                 implementation("cn.rtast.kembeddable:runtime-filesystem:<version>")
             }